aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 ## Webviews

 The current implementation uses Vue 3 with Single File Components (SFCs) for modularity.
 Each webview is bundled into a single file and packaged into the toolkit at release time.
-Each component is able to act independently, however, they must respect the following principles:
+Vue applications may be composed of individual components in a parent/child heiracrchy.
+Each component is able to act independently within an application, however, they must respect the following principles:

 1. State can only be stored in a child component if it is not being used for two-way communication (via events)
 2. If there is two-way communication, store state in the parent